 - New opportunities may come into view that have a lasting impact because the innovator can see the global and long-term forces at play.

 In building awareness, it is important to be comprehensive.
 It helps to consult a broad range of stakeholders who may be affected by or influence the problem, including those who are often invisible or powerless.
 The most unlikely stakeholders can help see into systems that are otherwise hidden.

 There is a risk of facing information overload when building awareness.
 Awareness maps proliferate and form spaghetti-like diagrams.
-It is necessary to cut through the complexity to simplify the maps.
-Once the various systems come into view, innovators must carefully and deliberately simplify the maps by identifying the key nodes and flows related to the system’s problems.
+Once the various systems come into view, it is necessary to cut through the complexity to simplify the maps.
+Innovators must carefully and deliberately identify the key nodes and flows related to the system’s problems to reduce the noise.